cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ## The philosophy behind Cyber:
 ### What problem are you trying to solve?
 We are trying to solve the problem of data centralization and data censorship.
-Which in other words, is decentralization of common knowledge (assuming that data is the new knowledge and that we are moving into the digital age).
+Which in other words, is decentralization of common knowledge (assuming that data is the new knowledge, and that we are moving into the digital age).

 ### Why are you doing this?
 Each person should be able to control their own data, their identity, their knowledge.
 The universe can become a better place if our children live in a digital environment where they are in charge of their actions.